saksham2001/saksham2001.github.io/_projects/14_project.md

 This modular design improves robustness, allows individual components to be upgraded independently, and makes the system adaptable to different deployment scenarios or future screening requirements.

-In the following sections, I break down how each of these subsystems—hardware, sensing algorithms, software architecture, and user interface—was designed, implemented, and evaluated as part of this project.
+In the following sections, I break down how each subsystem (hardware, sensing algorithms, software architecture, and user interface) was designed, implemented, and evaluated as part of this project.

 <div class="row my-4">
   <div class="col-md-6 mx-auto">